groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/caching-resource-management/groupdocs-viewer-java-resource-loading-timeout/_index.md

 }
 ```

-## Implementation Guide
+If this compiles and runs without errors, you're good to go!

+## The Complete Implementation: Step by Step

-### Setting Resource Loading Timeout
+### Setting Up Resource Loading Timeout (The Right Way)

-Prevent your application from hanging while loading external resources by setting a timeout using GroupDocs.Viewer, especially useful for documents with embedded images or media.
+Here's where the magic happens.
+We're going to configure GroupDocs.Viewer to give up on slow-loading resources after a reasonable timeout instead of waiting forever.

-#### Step 1: Define Output Directory and Page File Path Format
+#### Step 1: Prepare Your Output Structure

 ```java
 import java.nio.file.Path;